Frequently Asked Questions

 No. Changing your account number has no impact on your monthly electric bill.
 However, variations in electric usage and weather can cause a slightly higher than normal bill.

 If you've registered as an Account Manager and have completed a Home or Business Profile within the Savings Center, you'll need to recreate your home or business profile data.
 We recognize this may be inconvenient.
 Every so often it's a good idea to reassess whether your household or business has changed in any way and how those changes might affect energy use.
 Thank you for your patience.

 Contact Us or our Customer Service Center for assistance; call 208-388-2323, or 1-800-488-6151 from outside the Treasure Valley.
 We're available weekdays from 7:30 a.m. to 6:30 p.m.

 1. I used to be a registered Account Manager, but now I can’t get into my account.
 What should I do?

-If you believe you're still registered and can't recall your login information, go to the “Forgot Password” or “Forgot Username” links in the “Account Manager Login” panel available from every page and follow the instructions.
+If you're still registered and can't recall your login information, go to the “Forgot Password” or “Forgot Username” links in the “Account Manager Login” panel available from every page and follow the instructions.

 To actually delete any accounts, call us at 388-2323 from the Treasure Valley area, or 1-800-488-6151.